PixoVR/docs-doxygen/README.md

 If this is being used to document an Unreal plugin, this will mount the plugin into a hidden skeleton project, compile it, and then parse the UFS tree for `.uasset` entries containing Blueprints and Materials, and output fake C++ files to a `generated` folder.

 If this is being used to document a project, this will add the `pixo-unreal-documentation` to the project on the cloudbuild server, compile it, and run the commandlet to generate fake C++ files to `generated` for documentation.
-The new plugin is not committed to the repository.
+The new plugin is not committed to the repository, and the script checks if the plugin is already included.
+Some projects may choose to document locally, so including the `pixo-unreal-documentation` as a submodule can be helpful.

 Then, doxygen parses these fake C++ files along with the rest of the source, as if those files are native to the source.
 Those files are not committed back to the original repository.